 Data As An Asset

-In particular, focusing on data as an asset refers to companies understanding where all the data is and then be able to make it available when it is needed by the audience who needs it, such as customers, internal functions like service, operations, compliance, finance, risk, sales and business decision-makers.
+In essence data as an asset refers to companies understanding where all the data is and then be able to make it available when it is needed by the audience who needs it, such as customers, internal functions like service, operations, compliance, finance, risk, sales and business decision-makers.

 Access to vital data enables companies to analyse clients’ journeys to understand their pain points and help anticipate their needs.
 For instance, financial transactions, including receivables and payables daily and some of these payments involve the same people consistently regularly.
 Specifically, the visibility into the business and flows help treasury spot opportunities to improve the company’s interaction with suppliers, customers and other partners.